square/spacecommander/README.md

 After running `setup-repo.sh`, formatting checks will run automatically before every commit.

 To format an individual file and modify it in place, run `format-objc-file.sh <file>`.
-To format it without modification, run `format-objc-file-dry-run.sh <file>`
+To format it without modification, run `format-objc-file.sh <file> -d`

 To format **all** of the Objective-C files in your repository in-place, run `format-objc-files-in-repo.sh`.